-- 61. As from the date of the last registration of a co-operative constituted in terms of - (a) the registration of the co-operative being divided is cancelled; - (b) the members of the co-operative being divided become the members of the co-operatives constituted in terms of the division, in accordance with the - (c) the assets, rights, liabilities and obligations of the co-operative being divided become the assets, rights, liabilities and obligations of the co-operatives constituted by the division in accordance with the agreement to divide.
+- 61. As from the date of the last registration of a co-operative constituted in terms of a division- - (a) the registration of the co-operative being divided is cancelled; - (b) the members of the co-operative being divided become the members of the co-operatives constituted in terms of the division, in accordance with the agreement to divide; and

+(c) the assets, rights, liabilities and obligations of the co-operative being divided become the assets, rights, liabilities and obligations of the co-operatives constituted by the division in accordance with the agreement to divide.